git-town/git-town/website2/src/nested-feature-branches.md

 ## Advantages

-There are many advantages of implementing a large code change as a chain of feature branches:

-- Each branch makes a single change and is easier to reason about and quicker to implement, debug, review, and ship than branches performing multiple changes.
-- Branches containing focused changes cause fewer and smaller merge conflicts than are easier to resolve than branches that implement many different changes.
-- You can start the review/ship process for parts of your changes sooner than if you implement all in one branch.
-- You can still work on multiple changes in parallel, just make sure to commit them into the correct branch.
+Implementing a large code change as a chain of feature branches has many advantages.
+Each branch makes a single change and is easier to reason about and quicker to implement, debug, review, and ship than branches performing multiple changes.
+Branches containing focused changes cause fewer and smaller merge conflicts than are easier to resolve than branches that implement many different changes.
+You can start the review/ship process for parts of your changes sooner than if you implement all in one branch.
+You can still work on multiple changes in parallel, just make sure to commit them into the correct branch.

 ## Best Practices